AnKing-VIP/advanced-browser/README.md

 ![Useful columns](https://raw.github.com/hssm/advanced-browser/master/docs/context.png)

+### Copying table content
+By setting "Table content is selectable" to true, you'll be able to select table content by double clicking on it.
+This way, you can copy it.
+Note that editing the content has no effect.

 ### Note browser mode (show a single card per note type)

 There is now a menu option to **Only show notes**.
 If you are only interested in editing the content of notes and don't care about the statistics of individual card reviews, you can enable the note browser mode.